TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: glee modelling

-We create cutouts of the \textit{HST} images with dimensions of $5\farcs6 \times 5\farcs6$, which corresponds to a $140\times140$ pixel cutout for the UVIS/F475X and UVIS/F814W bands and a $70\times70$ pixel cutout for the IR/F160W band.
+We create cutouts of the HST images with dimensions of $5\farcs6 \times 5\farcs6$, which corresponds to a $140\times140$ pixel cutout for the UVIS/F475X and UVIS/F814W bands and a $70\times70$ pixel cutout for the IR/F160W band.
 This conservative cutout size is chosen to include the entire region containing the lensed host galaxy arc light.
 We define \ajs{the} arcmask around the \ajsiii{deflector galaxy} in each of the three bands, which encloses the region where we reconstruct the lensed arc from the extended quasar host galaxy.
 The arcmask is used to calculate the likelihood involving the reconstructed lensed arc light, but the whole cutout is used for calculating the likelihood associated with the lens light.
 The construction of the weight images and bad pixel masking for each cutout are analogous to the procedure in \citet{Wong17} and \citet{Rusu20}.
 In order to avoid biasing the modelling due to large residuals from a PSF mismatch near the AGN image \ajsiv{positions}, we rescale the weights in those regions by a power-law model such that a pixel originally given an estimated 1$\sigma$ noise value of $\sigma_{\mathrm{img},i}$ is rescaled to a noise value of $A \times \sigma_{\mathrm{img},i}^{b}$.
-The constants $A$ and $b$ are chosen for each band such that the normalized residuals (the resdiual flux of each pixel normalized by its 1$\sigma$ uncertainty) in the AGN image regions are approximately consistent with the normalized residuals in the rest of the arc region.
-The arcmask region and the regions around the AGN with rescaled weights are shown in the first column of Figure~\ref{fig:glee_rgb_pl}.
+The constants $A$ and $b$ are chosen for each band such that the normalized residuals (the residual flux of each pixel normalized by its 1$\sigma$ uncertainty) in the AGN image regions are approximately consistent with the normalized residuals in the rest of the arc region. \reply{We do not rescale the weights outside of the AGN image regions.} The arcmask region and the regions around the AGN with rescaled weights are shown in the first column of Fig.~\ref{fig:glee_rgb_pl}.

-\subsection{Power-law Model}
+\subsection{Power-law model}